Spectre Mnemonic: Memory for Agents That Actually Forgets Correctly

 packet.knowledge

-This is where the library starts feeling less like storage and more like memory.
-Recall returns a packet, not a random list of similar chunks.
-The agent can receive moments, observations, mental models, active status, associations, and compact knowledge.
-In other words, it gets context shaped for thinking, not a haystack with confidence scores.
+Recall returns a packet, not just a list of similar chunks.
+The packet can contain moments, observations, mental models, active status, associations, and compact knowledge.

 SpectreMnemonic.remember("Payment retry policy is stable",